finite-element/finite-element-course/doc/source/L5_convergence.rst

    the Galerkin approximation is solvable and stable.

 #.
 The estimate of the error estimate in terms of `h` comes from
-   C\'ea's lemma plus the error estimate for the nodal interpolation operator.
+   Céa's lemma plus the error estimate for the nodal interpolation operator.

 This course only describes the beginning of the subject of finite